Here's a quick checklist for making a will in North Carolina:

 In North Carolina, if you die without a will, your property will be distributed according to state "intestacy" laws.
 North Carolina's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
-This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, and your spouse's relatives.
+This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nieces, and nephews.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

 To finalize your will in North Carolina:

 Only "disinterested" witnesses who do not stand to inherit anything should sign your will since "interested" witnesses can lose the gift you leave them or their spouse by serving as your witness.
 N.C.
 Gen. Stat. § 31-10.

 A holographic will does not need to be witnessed, but it must be completely in your own handwriting.
 N.C.
 Gen. Stat. § 31-3.4

 No, in North Carolina, you do not need to notarize your will to make it legal.